-M O A: Among the greatest discoveries human reason has made in recent times is, in my opinion, the art of reviewing books without having read them.
+M A W: Among the greatest discoveries human reason has made in recent times is, in my opinion, the art of reviewing books without having read them.

-During the above, ADAM PENDLETON walks onstage and listens intently with a stethoscope to one of the lecterns.
-He begins to sing, first softly, then increasing in volume:
+During the above, WILL HOLDER (as ADAM PENDLETON) walks onstage and listens intently with a STETHOSCOPE to the LEFT LECTERN.
+He sings, first softly, then increasing in volume.

-AP:
+WH: